Is cold calling illegal?

 Calling past work hours

 No one wants to receive a call, much less an unsolicited one, at the most inappropriate times.
-That is why most countries only allow cold callers to contact users during normal business hours — or from 8 AM to 6 PM.
+That is why most countries only allow cold calling during normal business hours — or from 8 AM to 6 PM.

 This timeframe is only waived with customers who give companies permission to contact them at any time of the day.